WarrenHood/proxygen/README.md

     let orig_result = orig_func(some_arg_1, some_arg_2);
     println!("Manually proxied SomeFunction.
 Args: {}, {}.
 Result: {}", some_arg_1, some_arg_2, orig_result);
     // This is just a normal/manual proxy.
 It is up to us to return a value.
-    // Also note that the original function `orig_func` will note be run in this case unless we explicitly call it true
+    // Also note that the original function `orig_func` will not be run in this case unless we explicitly call it true
 }